jeflucas/Vue-Learning/TraversyMedia/notes.md

 Components includes a template for markup, logic including any state/data/methods as well as the syling for that component

-You can also pass "props" into a component
+You can also pass "props" into a component <Header title="Task Tracker" />

 <template>
     <header>